Plastics & Rubber

 Some call it a transformation, we call it #OurPlasticsJourney.

 Plastics prodcution still depends on fossil ressorces, and too much plastic waste still ends up in the environment.
-But, working alongside our customers, we are taking on the challenge and are committed to co-creating solutions that reinvent the entire lifecycle of plastics together.
+However, working alongside our customers and partners, we are taking on the challenge and do our part in co-creating solutions that reinvent the entire lifecycle of plastics together - from how we can produce plastics more resource-efficiently, to how we can use them better, to how we can give them a new life.

 Discover how we are driving #OurPlasticsJourney across all three phases of the product lifecycle (Make, Use, Recycle) forward – from the use of alternative raw materials in production to improving our plastics in the use phase, to various recycling solutions.
 Use the filters below to find your topics of interest.